pawelgrzybek/pawelgrzybek.com/content/posts/2018-04-29-configure-a-local-wordpress-development-on-macos-from-scratch.md

 ### Enable vhost (Virtual Host)

 There is a chance that you are going to work on multiple WordPress projects in the future and it would be cool to access them via custom domains (i.e. `somewebsite.localhost` or `anotherone.localhost`).
 [Virtual Host](https://httpd.apache.org/docs/2.4/vhosts/) is a term that describes exactly this functionality.
-To enable it uncomment `LoadModule vhost_alias_module libexec/apache2/mod_vhost_alias.so` (line 167 in my case) and `Include /private/etc/apache2/extra/httpd-vhosts.conf` (line 516 in my case) inside your Apache configuration file.
+To enable it uncomment `LoadModule vhost_alias_module libexec/apache2/mod_vhost_alias.so` and `Include /private/etc/apache2/extra/httpd-vhosts.conf` inside your Apache configuration file.

 ```
 old: #LoadModule vhost_alias_module libexec/apache2/mod_vhost_alias.so